Stevenzhunk/Ecommerce-app-mern/README.md

-# Ecommerce in progress using the Mern Stack
+# Ecommerce in progress using the MERN Stack
 Personal ecommerce project with all its functions, user generation, admin panel, and CRUD operations